Skip to content

 -H "Authorization: Bearer $KINDO_API_KEY"

-The response uses the standard OpenAI models-list format:
+The response uses the standard OpenAI models-list format, enriched with the human-readable display_name:

 {